ARCLabUNO/arclabwebsite/content/authors/ursino/_index.md

   - Grad Students
 ---

-John Ursino is a Doctoral student in the School of Criminology and Criminal Justice at the University of Nebraska Omaha.
-His research interests include XX, XX, and XX.
-XXXXX.
+John Ursino is a Doctoral student in the School of Criminology and Criminal Justice at the University of Nebraska Omaha, under the guidance of Dr. Zachary Hamilton.
+His research interests focus on evaluating and constructing risk-need assessments, addressing prison and jail overcrowding, and advancing correctional policy reform.
+He has assisted in creating a pre-trial risk assessment for King County, Washington; evaluating prison crowding within Nebraska facilities; conduct outcome evaluations of prison programs and examined strategies to reduce bias within risk-need assessments.

+John’s ongoing projects include:
+1) **Decarceration Policy in Washington State**: Longitudinal analysis of strategies to reduce incarceration rates without compromising public safety.
+2) **Jail Crowding in Nebraska**: Conducting a comprehensive assessment of overcrowding in a county jail, focusing on systemic causes and solutions.
+3) **Warehousing Effects in Nebraska Prisons**: Analyzing the implications of warehousing incarcerated individuals on system efficiency and inmate outcomes.
+4) **Risk-Need Score Changes and Recidivism**: Examining the relationship between changes in risk-need scores and recidivism trends.
+5) **Misconduct Risk Assessments for Washington State**: Supporting the development of a tool to predict and mitigate misconduct within the corrections system.
+6) **Evaluating LSI-R and ORAS**: Assessing the predictive accuracy and identifying potential biases in these widely used risk assessment tools through a multi-state dataset.